 What Can(t) Film Do?

 Translating theater to film can be both challenging and liberating.
 With theater, you have a live interface with the audience, a group who you can interact with and read from.
 With multiple performances, you can experiment with phrasing and movement and really play with the role to discover what would be more engaging.
-Theater has time to perfect, while film has one showing and one cut.
+Theater has time to be perfect, while film has one showing and one cut.
 A film audience only gets one version of the performance, long after the actors perform it.
 Production can also be rather jarring, as actors often shoot out of sequence and away from the narrative momentum.

 However, film offers a different set of freedom, as actors can focus on minimalist performance rather than large and readable kinds which can be seen from a distance.